christophhagen/RendezvousClient/README.md

 # RendezvousClient

-A client to interact with `Rendezvous` servers ([Server Code](https:/github.com/christophhagen/RendezvousServer)).
+A client to interact with [Rendezvous](https:/github.com/christophhagen/RendezvousServer) servers.

 ## Important Note

+This is a private project, and as such you should be careful using this code.

 THIS CODE IS STILL UNDER HEAVY DEVELOPMENT.
-DRASTIC CHANGES TO THE API CAN BE EXPECTED, AND MANY FEATURES ARE STILL MISSING
+DRASTIC CHANGES TO THE API CAN BE EXPECTED, AND MANY FEATURES ARE STILL MISSING.
+USE WITH CARE.

 ## Working features